Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest.md

 The seminar will be live on [Zoom]() every __Thursday__ at __13.00 CET__.
 The password of the meeting is __ItaCa__.

 The main event will last a couple of hours, but everyone is invited to stay longer for the (scientific) chat.
 In order to make the scientific conversation smoother we have integrated the [STRUMENTO DELLA MORTE DI BEPPE]().
+We host the video content of this meeting on our [YT channel]().

 ## Schedule

-In the table below you will notice that every talk comes with some additional material: an abstract (@icn-quote-right), the slides (@icn-book-open) and a video (@icn-youtube).
-We are hosting the video on our [YT channel]().
+In the table below you will notice that every talk comes with some additional material: an abstract, the slides and a video .

 | time  ||||||               |
 |:-----:||||||---------------|